WajeehHussein/Movies-Library/README.md

 ## Project Features
 * the app can show trending movie,latest movie and up coming movie.
-* You can search any film by name
+* You can search any film by name.
-* add your summary for any film
+* add your summary for any film.